Conor McGregor to appeal after woman who said he raped her wins civil claim

 “I want to show Freya and every other girl and boy that you can stand up for yourself if something happens to you, no matter who the person is, and justice will be served.”

-Speaking to reporters outside the court, an emotional Ms Hand added: “I want to thank all the women and men out there who have supported me throughout this trial.

-“For every person who reached out to me, a card, a letter, an email, everything, it hasn’t gone unnoticed.
-Thank you, I really appreciate it so much.”

-Earlier, as the judge returned to the courtroom, Mr McGregor could be heard breathing loudly and heavily.
+Earlier, as the judge returned to the courtroom, McGregor could be heard breathing loudly and heavily.

 Justice Alexander Owens warned those in the court to remain calm before the jury were called back.